chaicj001/Casino-Stimulator/README.md

-#Casino Game
+# Casino Game

-This is the program that include with blackjack, slot machine, and others common game that see in casino
+This program includes popular casino games such as blackjack, slot machines, and others commonly seen in casinos.

-Top-up function is implement but no actual money or transaction will be happen
+**Top-up function is implemented, but no actual money or transactions will occur.**

-** Database is require to updated for each time new version of code been pushed
+**Database update is required for each new version of the code.**

---Updated--
+## Updated

-New game 4D are release just like the real-world 4D require to buy 4 digits ticket and see wait for the final result to claim the rewards
+A new game, 4D, has been released.
+Similar to real-world 4D, players need to buy a 4-digit ticket and wait for the final result to claim the rewards.

-#Disclaimer
+# Disclaimer

-No actual money inflow or outflow for this program, no server is been connected.
-Only localhost is been connected (coded)
+No actual money inflow or outflow occurs in this program, and no server is connected.
+Only localhost is used (coded).

-#Program requirement
+# Program Requirement

-Flask environment
+- Flask environment

-Browser
+- Browser

-XAMPP or other localhost program
+- XAMPP or other localhost programs

-#Contributor
+# Contributor

-Fuilly contribute by myself and asist by ChatGPT
+Fully contributed by myself and assisted by ChatGPT.